• Skip to main content

 The tops of the scones should be golden brown and when you pick it up and tap the bottom, it should sound hollow.
 When you break one open the interior should be soft and fluffy and not wet and doughy.

 If you don't have self-raising flour, then substitute with plain flour and extra baking powder.
-For this standard size recipe I’ve provided today, add 3 teaspoons of baking powder to 375g (3 cups) plain (all-purpose) flour and stir together.
+For this standard-size recipe I’ve provided today, add 3.5 teaspoons of baking powder to 375g (3 cups) plain (all-purpose) flour and stir together.
 Continue as per the recipe instructions and the other ingredients, including adding the stated baking powder.

-To freeze: Once baked scones are cooled, wrap immediately in plastic wrap or place in a freezer-safe container and freeze for up to 3 months.
+To freeze: Once baked scones are cooled, wrap them immediately in plastic wrap or place them in a freezer-safe container and freeze them for up to 3 months.
 Thaw at room temperature and reheat in the oven or microwave.

-If you tried this Cherry Scone Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Cherry Scones Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Print Recipe Pin Recipe